Matex600/Battle-of-Grunwald/README.md

 ### Devices

 #### I visually tested on these devices that I borrowed from friends and family.
+* Personal Devices

- All elements showed up as they are supposed to aswell as being responsive and good performance in loading.
+   1. All elements showed up as they are supposed to aswell as being responsive and good performance in loading.

- Social media and navigation all worked as expected, Social media opened in a new tab, Text stayed inside containers and was well aligned.
+   2. Social media and navigation all worked as expected, Social media opened in a new tab,

+   3. Text stayed inside containers and was well aligned.

+   4. Form element validation worked as intended and an action was made.

 * Iphone 12 pro max (1284 x 2778).
 * iOS Safari